Thwani47/blog/content/posts/introducing-semantic-kernel.md

 To get started, you'll need an OpenAI API Key.
 You can obtain one by either creating an [OpenAI](https://openai.com/api/) account or creating an [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/quickstart?pivots=programming-language-studio).
 At the time of writing, access to the Azure OpenAI Service is only available by application.
 You can fill out your application [here](https://aka.ms/oai/access).

 **Note:
-You'll have to load some credits in order to be able to use the OpenAI models.
+You'll have to load some credits to be able to use the OpenAI models.
 You can load that on the [OpenAI billing page](https://platform.openai.com/account/billing/overview)**

 We'll build a C# console application that accepts a user's ask and can perform a set of actions.
 The application should be able to
 - Summarize a piece of text